-One team will feature artists from the Japan Ikebana Therapy Association, while the opposing team will be led by ikebana artists Shoso Shimbo & Shoan Lo, and their collaborators.
+The highlight of the evening is the Ikebana Battle, where two teams of five accomplished ikebana artists will create floral works live before the audience.
+Once the arrangements are complete, guests will cast their votes to determine the winning team.
+One team will feature artists from the Japan Ikebana Therapy Association, while the opposing team will be led by Shoso Shimbo and Shoan Lo, together with their collaborators.

 Three savoury canapés